AlbaXIII/slant/README.md

 6. Navigate to the **deployed API**.
 7. Add the Heroku URL as a CLIENT_ORIGIN config var.
 8. Install & configure ngrok.
-9. Add ngrok URL as CLIENT_ORIGIN_DEV.
+9. Add ngrok URL as CLIENT_ORIGIN_DEV config var.
 10. **redploy the API**.
 11. Open frontend application.
 12. Redeploy frontend.